SpicyRicecaker/slice-of-life/README.md

 # Slice of Life
   - "Never have a 0% day"

 # Daily Use Required
-  - Display time that something was created on hover in List.svelte
+  - Color palette generator for doughnut
+    - Given a number x, as well as a color scheme made up of 3 colors, return x colors spaced equally in the color scheme.
+    - Really important because without colors a pie chart is practically useless

   - Ability to edit list items
-  - Cleaner UI
-    - Formatted percentages
-    - X on far right
-    - Boxed list item
-    - Date
-    - Animations
+    - On div click, spawn textarea, listen for changes.
+We'll probably need to make input checker more modular.
+      - If input is correct, animate a green wave and update value
+      - If input is incorrect, animate a red wave and cancel change

 # Candy
-  - Color palette generator for doughnut
+  - Sort by value
+    - Have option to sort by date and value
+    - Need to open a value index
   - Have some sort of data backup
-    - Github OAuth
+    - Github OAuth?

 # Icing
   - Yearly time use as dynamic square grid